What Is Carpet Area, Built Up Area, and Super Built-Up Area?

 What is Super Built-up Area?

-For instance, if a builder is offering a flat as 1,200 square feet of Super Built-up Area, then the Carpet Area would be only 800-850 square feet, and the remaining 350-400 square feet would be for walls, balconies, and common areas.
+As an example, when a builder is selling a flat of 1,200 square feet of Super Built-up Area, then the Carpet Area would be of only 800-850 square feet, and the rest of 350-400 square feet would be allocated to walls, balconies, and common space.

-Since the Super Built-up Area also includes common areas, it does not reflect the usable area in the apartment.
-Therefore, while comparing the houses, the buyers should always ask for the Carpet Area and not the Super Built-up area.
+As the Super Built-up Area also encompasses common areas, it does not reflect the usable area in the apartment.
+Thus, when comparing the houses, when buying the house should always request the Carpet Area and not the super built-up area.

 Why Buyers Should Care to Understand These Terms

-Also, loading factor is the difference between the Super Built-up Area and the Carpet Area.
-The higher the loading factor, the more common areas you pay for and the lower usable space you receive.
-Ideally, the buyer should purchase a property with a lower loading factor to receive the maximum space for living.
+Additionally, the loading factor is given as the difference between the Super Built-up Area and the Carpet Area.
+The greater the loading factor, the more space you will be paying for and the smaller the portion of space that will be usable.
+Ideally, the buyer would be buying a property whose loading factor would be lower in order to get maximum space to live in.

 Top Takeaways for Homebuyers